GUIDE 2024

 Quantum software engineering

-Writing technical books and long-form guides is different from the previous genre due to the length of the content, its conceptual nature, and the amount of detail they go into.
+Writing technical books and long-form guides differs from the previous genre due to the length of the content, its conceptual nature, and the amount of detail they go into.

 This type of writing extends a simple user guide.
 It talks about the intentions and purpose behind the product (usually software products).

-Interestingly, even though they are more detailed, technical books have to be written so that any user can comprehend them.
+Interestingly, even though they are more detailed, technical books must be written so any user can comprehend them.

 The skill requirements for writing this form of technical documentation include: